sheeter/boulder_bike_bus/README.md

 # Boulder Bike Bus on Wednesday 10/4/23
-## Southbound Ride from North Boulder to Mapleton Montessori and Acorn School on BVSD's Annual Walk and Roll to School Day
+## Southbound Ride from North Boulder to Mapleton Montessori and Acorn School on National Walk and Roll to School Day

 Join kids and families biking to school (and having fun!) on kid-safe streets and paths.
 You can hop on and off the bus by meeting the group anywhere along the route — no need to join us at the start or ride with us to the end.
 See [below](https://github.com/sheeter/boulder_bike_bus/blob/main/README.md#background) for background on the bike bus movement.
 *This bike bus ride is parent-organized and not affiliated with the city or BVSD.*